osm-search/Nominatim/VAGRANT.md

 bug fixes) get added since those usually only get applied to new/changed data.

 Also this document skips the optional Wikipedia data import which affects ranking of search results.
 See [Nominatim installation](https://nominatim.org/release-docs/latest/admin/Installation) for details.

 ##### Why Ubuntu?
 Can I test CentOS/Fedora/CoreOS/FreeBSD?

-There is a Vagrant script for CentOS available, but the Nominatim directory isn't symlinked/mounted to the host which makes development trickier.
+There used to be a Vagrant script for CentOS available, but the Nominatim directory isn't symlinked/mounted to the host which makes development trickier.
 We used it mainly for debugging installation with SELinux.